yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 checkIf(IN_PROGRESS)
 ```

 Really less readable?

-Maybe you believe that `SomeVeryLongUtilityClassName` or `AnotherVeryLongEnumName` add some clarify to your code.
-But in the vast majority of cases they only pollute it.
+Or you believe that `SomeVeryLongUtilityClassName` or `AnotherVeryLongEnumName` add some clarify to your code?
+Note that in the vast majority of cases they only pollute it.

 ### "Existing code is a black box"